What to do with used Coffee Grounds?

 3- Make a body scrub

-You can make a DIY body scrub at your home for nourishing and moisturizing your skin using spent coffee grounds.
+You can make a great nourishing and moisturizing body scrub at home using spent coffee grounds.

 Just mix some coffee grounds with coconut oil, brown sugar, and a bit of water.
 Scrub it onto your skin and see how it works like magic!